Minnesota Dog Bite Lawyer

 - Head injuries.

 Dog attacks caused 33 deaths, 20 of them children, in one year.
 In these tragic instances, the family can file a wrongful death suit against the dog’s owner.
-Most of the dog bite cases our lawyers in MN have handled involve scarring and nerve damage, but we have also handled dog bite or dog attack cases resulting in many other types of injuries.
+Most of the dog bite cases our lawyers in MN have handled involve scarring and nerve damage.
+However, we have also handled dog bite or dog attack cases resulting in many other types of injuries.

-If you have been injured by a dog or other animal in Minnesota, call and speak with an experienced dog bite attorney at our office so that we can fully explain your rights and discuss your entitlement to fair compensation.
+If you have been injured by a dog or other animal in Minnesota, call and speak with an experienced dog bite attorney at our office.
+We will fully explain your rights and discuss your entitlement to fair compensation.
 The initial consultation is always free and we will provide you with personal attention.

 For more information on dog bite statistics, see www.dogsbite.org.